thedarkwriter/courseware-lms-content/courses/published/getting_started_with_hiera.md

 `common.yaml` looks like this:
 <pre>
 ---
-message: "Welcome to $::hostname.
+message: "Welcome to ${::hostname}.
 Don't break anything!"
 </pre>

 Now that you have a sense of the basic config, try adding another key/value